Looking for a good place to get authentic Hawaiian shirts on Oahu?

 Most designs harken to naturalist Hawaiian patterns like banana leaves, ferns, and snail shells.
 And as a family owned and operated business since 1985, ‘Manu’ has a loyal following among native Hawaiians.
 (They are also especially popular on Instagram.)

 Each Manuheali’i garment comes attached to a little “fun fact” card that teaches something about Hawaii’s landscape and/or culture.
 For example, a recent tag on a garment I bought detailed the endangered species status of native Hawaiian tree snails.
 (There are 41 species of O’ahu tree snail endemic to the island, all of which are necessary for ecosystem health.
 Sadly, experts estimate that there are only a few hundred of each snail species left.)

-Want more O’ahu travel guides?
-See our articles on the Best Coffee Shops in Honolulu, the Best Restaurants in Honolulu, and where to get the Best Breakfast in Honolulu.
-By popular demand, we also published a breakdown of where to get the Best Shave ice on O’ahu. (“Shave Ice” is a classic Hawaiian dessert that you have to try before you leave the island.)
+By popular demand, we also published a breakdown of the island’s Best Farmers Markets and where to get the Best Shave ice on O’ahu. (“Shave Ice” is a classic Hawaiian dessert that you have to try before you leave the island.
+Don’t miss out!)